cypress-io/cypress/docs/source/guides/core-concepts/overview-of-the-gui-tool.md

 Each command and assertion, when hovered over, restores the Application Under Test (righthand side) to the state it was in when that command executed.
 This allows you to 'time-travel' back to previous states of your application when testing.

 {% note info  %}
 By default, Cypress keeps 50 tests worth of snapshots and command data for time traveling.
-If you are seeing extremely high memory consumption in your browser, you may want to lower the `numTestsKeptInMemory` in your [configuration](https://on.cypress.io/guides/configuration#section-global).
+If you are seeing extremely high memory consumption in your browser, you may want to lower the `numTestsKeptInMemory` in your {% url 'configuration' configuration#Global %}.
 {% endnote %}

 **Clicking on Commands**